mharrend/privateMCproduction/README.md

 1. Start the production via ./trancheGenSimAODSimstep.sh

 ### Important Notes
-* Make sure that you process an GenSim sample only once, otherwise you will have to exactly MiniAOD samples.
+* Make sure that you process an GenSim sample only once, otherwise you will have two exactly identical MiniAOD samples.
 In principle, the script should warn you if you try to do this.
 But take care anyway.

 ###  Overview of files in framework
 * trancheGenSimAODSimstep.sh: Main steering script.
 Only script which should be edited by user.